crossplane/crossplane/docs/quick-start.md

 ```

 Pay attention to the `Ready` and `Synced` conditions above. `Ready` represents
-the availability of the CloudSQL instance while `Synced` reflects whether
+the availability of the Cloud Memorystore instance while `Synced` reflects
-Crossplane is successfully applying your specified CloudSQL configuration.
+whether Crossplane is successfully applying your specified Cloud Memorystore
+configuration.

 ## Define a Class of Cloud Memorystore